Dominican Republic shutters schools and offices ahead of Tropical Storm Franklin

 The storm was expected to make landfall on the island Wednesday and drop up to 10 inches (25 centimeters) of rain in both countries, with up to 15 inches (38 centimeters) in isolated areas.
 Heavy rainfall is of great concern to Haiti, where severe erosion in many places can lead to catastrophic flooding.
 A storm surge of up to three feet (one meter) also was forecast.

 Dominican officials announced the closures of schools, government offices and businesses until Thursday.
+It also planned to close its main international airport and five others through Wednesday.
 In Haiti, where a day of heavy rain from a thunderstorm in June left more than 40 people dead, government officials urged caution but did not announce closures, though schools are already shuttered for summer holiday until mid-September.

 In the Dominican capital of Santo Domingo, 42-year-old mechanic Pedro Julio de la Cruz said he and his family were mulling whether to stay with relatives who live on higher ground since he and his elderly mother and aunt live near the Ozama River in a community that floods often.